MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/includes/cmpivot-publish.md

 *(Applies to version 2107 or later)*
 Starting in version 2107, you can publish a CMPivot query to the Community hub directly from the CMPivot window.
 Submitting your queries directly through CMPivot makes contributing to the Community hub easier.

-you'll need the following requirements for CMPivot and for contributing to the Community hub:
+You'll need the following requirements for CMPivot and for contributing to the Community hub:

 - Meet all of the [CMPivot prerequisites and permissions](../cmpivot.md#prerequisites)
 - Enable [Community hub](../community-hub.md).